ConductorOne/baton-bitbucket/README.md

   -p, --provisioning             This must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING)
-      --skip-full-sync           This must be set to skip a full sync ($BATON_SKIP_FULL_SYNC) --ticketing                This must be set to enable ticketing support ($BATON_TICKETING) --token string             Access token (workspace or project scoped) used to connect to the BitBucket API. ($BATON_TOKEN)
+      --skip-full-sync           This must be set to skip a full sync ($BATON_SKIP_FULL_SYNC) --ticketing                This must be set to enable ticketing support ($BATON_TICKETING) --token string             Access token (workspace or project scoped) used to connect to the Bitbucket API. ($BATON_TOKEN)
-      --username string          Username of administrator used to connect to the BitBucket API. ($BATON_USERNAME) -v, --version                  version for baton-bitbucket
+      --username string          Username of administrator used to connect to the Bitbucket API. ($BATON_USERNAME) -v, --version                  version for baton-bitbucket
       --workspaces strings       Limit syncing to specific workspaces by specifying workspace slugs. ($BATON_WORKSPACES)